 Most jurisdictions require construction and building permits for new construction or major renovations.
 These permits may take anywhere between several weeks to several months to be approved (depending on the season and size of the project).
 Obtaining the correct permits is vital for the project to progress as scheduled.
 Failure to obtain the proper permits can result in significant fines, penalties, and even demolition of unauthorized construction.

-The most considerable benefit to modular construction happens during this stage.
+The most considerable benefit to prefabricated construction happens during this stage.
 The site and building foundation is set while modules concurrently fabricate in the manufacturing facility.
 Due to this simultaneous construction technique, a substantial amount of time is reduced from the construction schedule.

 Module sections are constructed in a controlled factory setting where materials are kept indoors and away from potential moisture.
 Modules move through a production line where specialized professionals utilize exact materials and third-party inspections occur at each process phase.
 Construction begins with framing the floor and wall sections of the modules.
 At a separate station, roof components are constructed at ground level, then hoisted up and connected to the wall and floor assembly.
 As the module moves down the line, plumbing, mechanical, and electrical components are installed.
 The module then passes through the interior finish station where insulation, drywall, paint, flooring, and cabinets completed.
 The final stop of the module construction process is applying the exterior.
 The siding, roof panels, and painting are applied before final inspection is conducted and the modules are prepared for shipping.